cwrichardson/flurdymail/README.md

 I install Roundcube from the github source rather than the distribution because the distributed version is ancient.

-Also, you have the option to inable the Roundcube password plugin, which allows users to change their own passwords.
+Also, you have the option to enable the Roundcube password plugin, which allows users to change their own passwords.

 ### Extend - SPF Verification